ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/README.md

 + [Serial](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/Serial "Serial build"):
 This build is the RSA encryption and decryption implementation that is executed in a single processor on a single node
 + [OMP](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/OMP "OMP build"):
-This build is the RSA encryption and decryption implementation that is executed with multiple processor on a single node
+This build is the RSA encryption and decryption implementation that is executed with multiple processor on a single node with the OpenMP
 + [MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/MPI "MPI build"):
-This build is the RSA encryption and decryption implementation that is executed with a single processor on each node in a parallel cluster (CURRENTLY IN PROGRESS)
+This build is the RSA encryption and decryption implementation that is executed with a single processor on each node in a parallel cluster with the MPI (CURRENTLY IN PROGRESS)
 + [OMP_MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/OMP_MPI "OMP_MPI build"):
-This build is the RSA encryption and decryption implementation that is executed with multiple processor on each node in a parallel cluster (CURRENTLY IN PROGRESS)
+This build is the RSA encryption and decryption implementation that is executed with multiple processor on each node in a parallel cluster with the OpenMP and MPI Hybrid (CURRENTLY IN PROGRESS)

 ### Others
 + [~Inputs](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/~Inputs "~Inputs"):